 The truth is, a couple of people might still try and snap a sneaky photo, but the majority of your guests will respect your wishes and probably feel grateful for the chance to sit back, relax, and enjoy the moment.

 Trying to decide if an unplugged wedding is right for you?
 Or are you looking for more ways to let your guest know?
-Click the button below and let’s talk!
+Click the button below!